sajithamma/agenticrulebased/whitepaper.md

 ### 3.1 Overview

-Our architecture consists of two independent LLM layers that work in parallel:
+Our architecture consists of two independent LLM layers that work in parallel within a BackAgent system:

 1. **Primary Agent Layer (LLM-1)**: Rule engine, action executor, and decision maker
 2. **Validation Layer (LLM-2)**: Continuous monitor, anomaly detector, and oversight provider

 ### 3.2 Primary Agent Layer (LLM-1)

-The Primary Agent Layer serves as the core decision-making and execution engine of the system.
+The Primary Agent Layer serves as the core decision-making and execution engine within the BackAgent system.

 #### 3.2.1 Components